 You agree that your ex-partner will retain the family house, in joint names, until the children finish education.
 This is quite a common arrangement, sometimes called a Mesher order.

-Faye Bentley of Diane Genders Solicitors in Lincoln explained “This new extra stamp duty will really bite in these circumstances.
+Diane Genders Solicitors in Lincoln explained “This new extra stamp duty will really bite in these circumstances.
 It means that the partner who has left will have to pay the normal stamp duty plus another 3% of the value of their new home as well.”

 “Before this change in the law, the partner who has left might have still been able to buy an alternative home for themselves.
 They will still have the option of doing so but will likely have to pay the additional 3% extra stamp duty as well.